-CRIMINAL FRAUD ATTORNEY
+CRIMINAL FRAUD ATTORNEY IN DALLAS, TEXAS

 Fraud is generally classified as a “white-collar crime.”
 The Bureau of Justice Statistics (BJS) has defined white-collar crime as “any violation of law committed through non-violent means, involving lies, omissions, deceit, misrepresentation, or violation of a position of trust, by an individual or organization for personal or organizational benefit.”
 Regardless of the name, the crime of fraud is taken very seriously and can carry very heavy penalties.

 Tom Cox’s legal practice in Dallas, Texas is based on this core truth: life happens.
 Life can get in the way of our best plans, and sometimes we make decisions we wouldn’t otherwise make.
 Or perhaps we were in the wrong place and the wrong time.
 As an experienced criminal fraud attorney serving Dallas County, Tom Cox makes sure to hear your story, providing fearless and compassionate direction and support if you are facing a criminal charge of fraud.
 Make the informed choice by reaching out to Tom Cox today to schedule a consultation.

 Fraud is a broad category that covers a wide variety of scenarios.
 In Texas, like other states, fraud can be thought of this way: it’s the act of making a deliberate, purposeful misrepresentation with the intent to harm someone who relies on the information you have misrepresented.
 Victims of criminal fraud suffer actual loss as a result of this deception.
 Fraud can involve small amounts of money or millions of dollars, but in each instance, the penalties for any kind of fraud conviction can greatly impact your future.

 The criminal justice system takes fraud seriously.
 There are a number of scenarios that fall under the category of criminal fraud at the state level including:

 Issuing a bad check